As-Built-Report/As-Built-Report/CONTRIBUTING.md

 - Favour readability over brevity

 ### DON'T
 - Do not include code within report script to install or import PowerShell modules.
-Instead, use [\#requires](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_requires?view=powershell-6) statements to ensure Windows PowerShell version, modules, snap-ins, and module and snap-in version prerequisites are met.

 ## Creating a New Report Repository